ricomariani/CG-SQL-author/docs/user_guide/appendices/04_error_codes.md

 -----

-### CQL0168: only INSERT with a RETURNING clause may be used as a source of rows
+### CQL0168: statement requires a RETURNING clause to be used as a source of rows

-An insert statement lacking the RETURNING clause does not produce any result therefore it is not suitable for use to fill a cursor or other such things that need results.
-With the RETURNING clause the INSERT statement is, in very real way, behaving like a special SELECT.
+An insert/delete/update statement lacking the RETURNING clause does not produce any result therefore it is not suitable for use to fill a cursor or other such things that need results.
+With the RETURNING clause the same statement is, in very real way, behaving like a special SELECT.
+It can therefore be used in a cursor.

 -----